AdobeDocs/pass.en/help/concurrency-monitoring/single-tenant-policy-mult-app.md

 ---
 title: Implementing CM for a Single Tenant/Policy and Multiple Applications
 description: Implementing CM for a Single Tenant/Policy and Multiple Applications
+exl-id: 5c579c7d-f235-4dba-95c2-8485021d9065
 ---
 # Implementing CM for a Single Tenant/Policy and Multiple Applications {#imp-cm}